realworldocaml/book/en/inside-the-runtime.md

 ## The long-lived major heap

-The major heap consists of any number of non-contiguous chunks of virtual memory, each containing live blocks interspersed with regions of free memory.
-The runtime system maintains a free-list data structure that indexes all the free memory and uses it to satisfy allocation requests for OCaml blocks.
+The major heap is where the bulk of the longer-lived and larger values in your program are stored.
+It consists of any number of non-contiguous chunks of virtual memory, each containing live blocks interspersed with regions of free memory.
+The runtime system maintains a free-list data structure that indexes all the free memory that it has allocated, and uses it to satisfy allocation requests for OCaml blocks.

 The major heap is typically much larger than the minor heap and can scale to gigabytes in size.
 It is cleaned via a mark-and-sweep garbage collection